-TO THE EDITOR: I read with interest the editorial written by Segall et al. (1).
-The authors discuss a combined, multispecialty training "that maintains high standards for nuclear medicine education."
-A 3-y residency in nuclear medicine that leads to American Board Nuclear Medicine certification alone may "not provide diplomates with adequate employment opportunities."
-Instead, the proposed combined training would require 16 mo for nuclear medicine and 32 mo for radiology.

-We do not believe that it is possible to provide a solid nuclear medicine training program in only 16 mo; the same holds true for the proposed 32-mo radiology program.
+I read with interest the editorial written by Segall et al.(1) The authors discuss a combined multispeciality training "that maintains high standards for Nuclear Medicine education."
+A 3-year residency in nuclear medicine that leads to ABNM certification alone may "not provide diplomates with adequate employment opportunities."
+Instead, the proposed combined training would require 16 months for nuclear medicine and 32 months for radiology.
+We do not believe that it is possible to provide a solid nuclear medicine training program in only 16 months; the same holds true for the proposed 32-month radiology program.
 This becomes evident when the contents of the full training programs are considered.

-For example, radiology training must cover the topics of CT (thorax, abdomen, and angiography), neuro-CT, MRI (including of the brain), interventional radiology, ultrasound (vascular, pediatric, gynecologic, urologic, orthopedic, and trauma), and conventional radiology (thorax, abdomen, trauma, orthopedics, endocrinology, and surgery).
+For example, radiology training must cover the topics of CT (thorax, abdomen, and angiography), Neuro CT, MRI (including of the brain), interventional radiology, ultrasound (vascular, pediatric, gynecologic, urologic, orthopedic, and trauma), and conventional radiology (thorax, abdomen, trauma, orthopedics, endocrinology, and surgery).

-Similarly, nuclear medicine training must include PET/CT, SPECT/CT, neuro nuclear medicine, endocrinology (thyroid and others), radiation biology, radiophysics, radiochemistry, and radiation safety.
-It must also cover "bread and butter" nuclear medicine, including bone, myocardium, lung, renal (genitourinary tract), liver (hepatobiliary), and radionuclide therapies (the latter of which has gained importance in the treatment of various malignancies).
-Additionally, the increasingly important topic of nuclear oncology could become a subspecialty of nuclear medicine, as has been suggested by Ahmadzadehfar and Essler (2).
+Similarly, nuclear medicine training must include PET-CT, SPECT-CT, neuro nuclear medicine, endocrinology (thyroid and others), radiation biology, radiophysics, radiochemistry, and radiation safety.
+It must also cover "bread and butter" nuclear medicine, including bone, myocardium, lung, renal (GU tract), liver (hepatobiliary), and radionuclide therapies (the latter of which has gained importance in the treatment of various malignancies).
+Additionally, the increasingly important topic of nuclear oncology could become a subspecialty of nuclear medicine, as has been suggested by Ahmadzadehfar and Essler.(2)

-From this summary, it appears evident that it is not possible to provide comprehensive training in nuclear medicine and radiology within a short 4-y program.
-In Germany, a similar program leading up to the 2 board certifications requires a total 8.5 y of study.
-As this is a much longer period than the one proposed by Segall et al. (1), we believe that 2 independent training programs are necessary to adequately train nuclear medicine and radiology residents (3).
+From this summary, it appears evident that it is not possible to provide comprehensive training in nuclear medicine and radiology within a short four-year program.
+In Germany, a similar program leading up to the two board certifications requires a total eight and a half years of study.
+As this is a much longer period than the one proposed by Segall et al., we believe that two independent training programs are necessary to adequately train nuclear medicine and radiology residents(3).

 Instead of seesawing between different specialties, we should accept nuclear medicine as a full specialty in its own right.
-Its need for CT to better anatomically localize its findings does not mean that this specialty should fall under the banner of radiology.
+Its need for computed tomography to better anatomically localize its findings does not mean that this specialty should fall under the banner of radiology.
 Similarly, the presence of radionuclide therapies in nuclear medicine does not relegate it to the field of radiation oncology.
 The addition of sectional imaging training to nuclear medicine residency programs has the potential to solve all of these problems.
-This does not mean that a nuclear medicine physician will report CT or MRI, but SPECT/PET/CT and PET/MRI can be reported by nuclear medicine physicians.
+This does not mean that a nuclear medicine physician will report CT or MRI, but SPECT/PET/CT and PET/MRI can be reported by Nuclear Medicine physicians.